 \section{Introduction}

 Outlier detection remains a pivotal challenge in data science, with profound implications across diverse fields from financial fraud prevention to the discovery of astronomical anomalies.
-Among the various approaches, the projection pursuit paradigm---epitomized by the Stahel-Donoho Outlyingness (SDO)~\cite{stahel1981, donoho1992}---offers a robust and intuitive framework.
+Among the various approaches, the projection pursuit paradigm, epitomized by the Stahel-Donoho Outlyingness (SDO)~\cite{stahel1981, donoho1992}, offers a robust and intuitive framework.
 It posits that a multivariate outlier will also manifest as an outlier in at least one suitably chosen one-dimensional projection.
 This principle, valued for its robustness to high dimensionality and non-elliptical data distributions, has inspired a family of methods, including the computationally efficient Random Projection Depth (RPD)~\cite{zuo2003}, which form a cornerstone of modern robust statistics.

 Despite the elegance of this paradigm, its classical formulation suffers from two key limitations.
-First, its reliance on a fixed statistical metric---typically the median absolute deviation (MAD)---restricts its ability to adapt to diverse data structures.
-Second, the assumption of a single, global data structure makes it vulnerable to multi-modal distributions, where distinct clusters of normal data can be misinterpreted as anomalies.
+First, its reliance on a fixed statistical metric, typically the median absolute deviation (MAD), restricts its ability to adapt to diverse data structures.
+Second, the assumption of a single, global data structure makes it vulnerable to multi-modal distributions.
+In the context of this paper, we use the term ``multi-modal'' in its statistical sense to describe data distributions characterized by multiple distinct peaks or clusters (e.g., disjoint groups of inliers), rather than data originating from different sensory modalities (e.g., text and images).
+When classical projection-based methods encounter such multi-cluster structures, distinct clusters of normal data can be easily misinterpreted as anomalies.
 Recent research has attempted to address these issues independently.
 On one hand, methods like Kernel Outlier Detection (KOD)~\cite{tamamori2023apsipa, dagidir2025} have introduced sophisticated, data-driven ensembles of projection directions to handle complex structures, yet they still rely on the fixed MAD-based metric.
 On the other hand, our previous work on Weighted Random Projection Outlyingness (WRPO)~\cite{tamamori2023} demonstrated the effectiveness of a clustering-based localization strategy for handling multi-modality, but remained confined to the original data space and fixed metric.
 A unified framework capable of addressing both limitations simultaneously has yet to be established.